wallarm/product-documentation/docs/latest/user-guides/ip-lists/overview.md

 ## Requests from denylisted IPs

 Even if IP is in the denylist, it is good to have information about further requests from it.
 This allows conducting precise analysis of IP's behavior.
-By [default](../../admin-en/configure-parameters-en.md#wallarm_acl_export_enable), Wallarm collects and displays statistics regarding blocked requests from denylisted source IPs.
+Wallarm collects and displays statistics regarding blocked requests from denylisted source IPs.

 !!! info "Feature availability"
     Feature is available starting from node version 4.8, for NGINX-based nodes.
+You can control this with the [wallarm_acl_export_enable](../../admin-en/configure-parameters-en.md#wallarm_acl_export_enable) directive.

 Such information is available for: